cassuto/Schema-Lisp-DSL-parser/README.md

 It's based on `scheme-lisp`, which is a dialect of lisp.
 Scheme is different from common-lisp, concise and efficient on some particular occasions.

-We have implemented some primitive functions of schema, there followed a list.
+We have implemented some primitive functions of scheme, there followed a list.

 ```scheme
 ;; primitive-funcs